Pros and Cons of First-Floor Primary Suites

-In recent years, it’s becoming more and more common to see primary suites in new homes located on the main level.
+In recent years, it’s become more and more common to see primary suites in new homes located on the main level.
 And there are some pretty compelling reasons this is among the list of popular home trends.
-So, if you’re planning a new home, we recommend you take a deeper look at this trend and ask whether having a primary bedroom on the first floor is right for you.
+So, if you’re planning a new home or remodel, we recommend you take a deeper look at this trend and ask whether having a primary bedroom on the first floor is right for you.
 Though Sunwood Development can’t give you an answer to your question (only you can do that), we can take you through the pros and cons of a first-floor owner's suite.
 Then, you can decide for yourself!

 Why a First-Floor Primary Suite May Work For You

 You may be expecting to have an aging family member living with you in the foreseeable future.
-A main-level suite is an ideal arrangement for this type of situation because it allows your in-laws or relatives to feel like part of the family.
-However, it still maintains a level of privacy, accessibility, and autonomy that can make a huge difference in comfortability.
-It also takes stairs out of the equation for someone who may have mobility issues.
+A main-level suite is an ideal arrangement for this type of situation because it allows your in-laws or relatives to stay where the action is.
+However, it still maintains a level of privacy, accessibility, and autonomy that can make a huge difference in comfort for everyone in the home.
+It also takes stairs out of the equation for someone who may experience reduced mobility.

 When a Main-Level Primary Suite May Not Be Ideal

 While there are plenty of advantages, there may be some situations in which locating the primary suite on the main level might not be ideal.

 Close Proximity to Common Rooms

 A first-floor primary bedroom will be closer to common rooms that are used for entertaining and gathering.
 If someone wants to turn in early to rest or sleep, that can make it hard to ensure peace and quiet in the bedroom.
 This can be an issue if you or your spouse keeps odd hours (i.e. for couples where one works night shifts or in emergency services with constantly varying hours).
 You may find that if your spouse or older kids want to entertain guests that activity can interfere with your sleep as well.